dannyzumwalt/dnstest/README.md

 # dnstest

-Perform DNS lookups, using BIND DIG tool, and measure performance in terms of number of connection timeouts.
+Perform repeated DNS lookups, using BIND DIG tool, and measure performance in terms of number of connection timeouts.
+Runs dig in batches of 20 at a time, up to a set amount.
+The number of timeouts are recorded and reported back to the user.
+Additional scripts are included to format the output for csv for easier logging over time.

 ## prereqs